Football, or soccer for some, is the most bet on sport in the world.

 Best for odds and fair terms

 With some of the best football odds around you cannot afford to ignore BetVictor when it comes to football betting.
 Claiming the “best odds on the premier league” and with 71% of football odds offered higher than the median (middle) value, this is the place to go to make sure you get maximum winnings from your single and multiple football bets.
-BetVictor have been verified by odds comparison sites as the bookie offering the overall best odds for the last 4 football seasons.
+BetVictor have been verified by odds comparison sites as the bookie offering the overall best odds for many football seasons, including 4 in a row in the 2010’s.
 You can get odds in 5 different formats too!

 An excellent range of markets are on offer from BetVictor, covering around 50 different leagues including all major European leagues and most major global leagues – they’re particularly strong for South American football too.
 Depth of market is great, with a big event carrying over 150 betting lines it is unlikely that they don’t offer your bet.

-BetVictor do not offer live football streaming and regular offers are few and far between, although most offers available are for football at least and when you do see an offer it tends to be high value.
-BetVictor are strong for footy accas too giving you insurance on 5 selections or more and also a price promise, if you could have got a better price elsewhere on those selections BV will match it automatically.
+BetVictor offer live football streaming but regular offers are few and far between, although most offers available are for football at least and when you do see an offer it tends to be high value.
+BetVictor are strong for footy accas too, in fact they invented acca insurance so you can generally rely on them for good accumulator promotion.
 The in play service for football is comprehensive, exceptionally smooth and user friendly with a full list of lines available.

 Payouts for football are fairly decent up to £500k and BetVictor will give you an introductory matched free bet for you to set your bets up too.